oracle-livelabs/apex/apex-professional-hol19/remote-deployment.md

 ## Introduction

-In the second part of the lab, You will be using Remote Deployment to deploy your Application from Development to UAT.
+In this lab, You will be using Remote Deployment to deploy your Application from Development to UAT.
 The ORDS feature, **REST Enabled SQL** is not available for **apex.oracle.com** users.
 Therefore, you will not be able to perform this lab in the hosted instance apex.oracle.com.
 You should be using **APEX Service** or **APEX on Autonomous Database** options for this lab.

 Estimated Time: 10 minutes